Investigating the interaction of linguistic and mathematical reasoning in language models using multilingual number puzzles: Acknowledgments

 \section{Acknowledgments}

+The authors gratefully thank Tom McCoy and Kaden Holladay for helpful discussions in the initial stages of this project.
 This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.